 We're welcoming new customers to EDF.
 Just complete a quote to get started!

 Why switch your electricity and gas supplier?

-Currently, it's difficult to find energy deals in the market as we continue to see rising gas prices.
+Currently, it's difficult to find very cheap energy deals in the market.
 There are other reasons why customers switch their energy suppliers.
 Here are the main reasons why customers do this

 You can switch your energy provider in four easy steps.
 Just choose the best energy tariff for you – and we'll do the rest.

 Get a quick quote, choose your tariff and buy online.